When you own a coffee shop like I do or buy a lot of coffee beans, knowing what to do with old coffee beans is essential, a must-know!

 Let’s get to the beef of this article and talk about what you can do with those old coffee beans that you have.

-#1 Neutralize Odors.
+#1 Neutralize Odors

-Coffee grounds are high in nitrogen which, when combined with carbon, which is also found in coffee grounds, helps to remove bad odors due to its ability to get rid of sulphur gas from the air.
+Coffee grounds are high in nitrogen which, when combined with carbon, which is also found in coffee grounds, helps to remove bad odors due to its ability to get rid of sulfur gas from the air.

 It is absolutely true that coffee grounds absorb and eliminate bad odors.
 It is this ability of coffee grounds and coffee beans to absorb scents is what makes them able to absorb the scents and flavors from foods and spices that are near them and make flavored beans.